 There are no significant limitations to the TRM obtaining the permits required.
-The TRM holds the necessary permits to mine, process, and transport coal from this area.
+The TRM holds the necessary permits to mine, process, and transport coal.
 Historically, the company has been able to amend, or revise permits as needed.
 The public is notified of significant permitting actions and may participate in the process.